Dance

 Group Dance – Age 20 and under

-All groups: Duets, Trios, and Small and Large, average ages 10 – 20, are now able to partake in Provincials.
+All groups: Duets, Trios, Quartets, and Small and Large, average ages 10 – 20, are now able to partake in Provincials.
 Participants will be chosen by the local provincial adjudicator and compete VIRTUALLY at the Provincial level.
 Adjudicators may choose up to 2 exceedingly high standard dances for each dance category (Ballet, Modern, Stage).
 Once selected, please film the performance in one take and submit it to your section head at dance@nanaimomusicfestival.com in an mp4 format no later than the close of entries in May.